OneMoreSummer/academic-kickstart/content/post/why-it’s-important-to-consider-a-maximum-conversion-rate/index.md

 **CRs for uneven groups cannot be compared.
 Each group has its own maximum CR and different values for every player selected.
 In this example each Q1 player adds just 2% but each Q4 player 20%.
 They are different scales.
 Perhaps a better comparison would be percentage of Max CR?**

-Evidence for the [Underdog Effect](https://onemoresummer.co.uk/post/what-is-the-underdog-effect/) is from showing higher CRs for later born players.
-This however isn't necessarily all down to the greater challenge experienced.
-Other factors are probably at play such as a natural [Selection Concentration Effect](https://onemoresummer.co.uk/post/is-the-selection-concentration-effect-a-large-part-of-the-underdog-effect/).

 Thus, be very careful when comparing Conversion Rates with a starting imbalance in the cohort.

+Other factors are involved in the [Underdog Effect](https://onemoresummer.co.uk/post/what-is-the-underdog-effect/), other than challenge, such as a natural [Selection Concentration Effect](https://onemoresummer.co.uk/post/is-the-selection-concentration-effect-a-large-part-of-the-underdog-effect/).